awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 # How do I add a replication rule to an S3 bucket?<a name="enable-replication"></a>

 Replication is the automatic, asynchronous copying of objects across buckets in the same or different AWS Regions\.
-Replication copies newly created objects and object updates from a source bucket to a destination bucket\.
+Replication copies newly created objects and object updates from a source bucket to a destination bucket or buckets\.
 For more information about replication concepts and how to use replication with the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) in the *Amazon Simple Storage Service Developer Guide*\.

 By default, replication only supports copying new Amazon S3 objects after it is enabled\.
 You can use replication to copy existing objects and clone them to a different bucket, but in order to do so, you must contact [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
 When you contact support, give your AWS Support case the subject “Replication for Existing Objects” and include the following information:
 + Source bucket
-+ Destination bucket
++ Destination bucket or buckets
 + Estimated storage volume to replicate \(in terabytes\)
 + Estimated storage object count to replicate

 Replication requires versioning to be enabled on both the source and destination buckets\.
-To review the full list of requirements, see [Requirements for Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html#replication-requirements) in the *Amazon Simple Storage Service Developer Guide*\.
+To review the full list of requirements, see [Requirements for replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html#replication-requirements) in the *Amazon Simple Storage Service Developer Guide*\.
 For more information about versioning, see [How do I enable or suspend versioning for an S3 bucket?](enable-versioning.md)

-The object replicas in the destination bucket are exact replicas of the objects in the source bucket\.
+The object replicas in destination buckets are exact replicas of the objects in the source bucket\.
 They have the same key names and the same metadata—for example, creation time, owner, user\-defined metadata, version ID, access control list \(ACL\), and storage class\.
 Optionally, you can explicitly specify a different storage class for object replicas\.
 And regardless of who owns the source bucket or the source object, you can choose to change replica ownership to the AWS account that owns the destination bucket\.
 For more information, see [Changing the replica owner](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-change-owner.html) in the *Amazon Simple Storage Service Developer Guide*\.

 You can use S3 Replication Time Control \(S3 RTC\) to replicate your data in the same AWS Region or across different AWS Regions in a predictable timeframe\.
 S3 RTC replicates 99\.99 percent of new objects stored in Amazon S3 within 15 minutes and most objects within seconds\.
 For more information, see [Replicating Objects Using S3 Replication Time Control \(S3 RTC\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-time-control.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Note about replication and lifecycle rules**
 Metadata for an object remains identical between original objects and replica objects\.
 Lifecycle rules abide by the creation time of the original object, and not by when the replicated object becomes available in the destination bucket\.
 However, lifecycle does not act on objects that are pending replication until replication is complete\.

 You use the Amazon S3 console to add replication rules to the source bucket\.
-Replication rules define which source bucket objects to replicate and the destination bucket where the replicated objects are stored\.
+Replication rules define which source bucket objects to replicate and the destination bucket or buckets where the replicated objects are stored\.
 You can create a rule to replicate all the objects in a bucket or a subset of objects with a specific key name prefix, one or more object tags, or both\.
 A destination bucket can be in the same AWS account as the source bucket, or it can be in a different account\.

 If you specify an object version ID to delete, Amazon S3 deletes that object version in the source bucket\.
 But it doesn't replicate the deletion in the destination bucket\.
 In other words, it doesn't delete the same object version from the destination bucket\.
 This protects data from malicious deletions\.